BOOKS

 Is It Enough Yet?
 FM call-in request micro fictions

-KILLJOY FOR DINNER (FORTHCOMING 2025)
+KILLJOY FOR DINNER (FORTHCOMING EARLY 2026)

 A hard to digest duo that contains a short horror story that decimates domestic bliss in a manner most foul and an essay describing what I call ‘dinner table horror.’